-The value of third party in kind contributions and the portion of the costs of a federally matching or cost sharing merit (or peer) review evaluation of scientific or technical merit or other relevant aspects of the application.
+The process that involves the consistent application of standards and procedures that produce fair, equitable, and objective examinations of applications based on an evaluation of scientific or technical merit or other relevant aspects of the application.
 The review is performed by experts (reviewers) in the field of endeavor for which support is requested.
 Merit review is intended to provide guidance and to the DOE individuals responsible for making award decisions.